mautrix/docs/bridges/go/gmessages/authentication.md

 2. Log into <https://accounts.google.com/AccountChooser?continue=https://messages.google.com/web/config>
    with your Google account in a private window.
-   * Using a private window is required to ensure the cookies don't get rotated by the bridge, and because the bridge doesn't support cookies linked to multiple accounts.
+   * Using a private window is required to ensure the cookies don't get rotated by the browser, and because the bridge doesn't support cookies linked to multiple accounts.
 If you don't use a private window, you'll likely get randomly logged out within an hour.
    * The `continue` URL in the link is chosen so that it would only log into